freewilll/wcc/README.md

 # Improvements
 This is a short summary of I have in mind to improve

+- Improve function arg register use in function calls by using live ranges, register constraints and coalescing
+- More tree tiling rules, e.g. the `inc` instruction and `mov` instructions with better addressing
 - More optimizations using the SSA representation
-- More tree tiling rules, e.g. the `inc` instruction and `mov` instructions with better addressing
-- Better spill code generation for specific cases
-- Improve function return value handling
-- Improve function arg register use in function calls by using live ranges, register constraints and coalescing
 - Scalar optimizations
 - Redundancy elimination
 - Common subexpresion elimination
 - Code layout
+- Better spill code generation for specific cases
 - Consider using peephole optimization, esp useful for spill code
-- Reconsider if SSA interference constraint for rsub `dst == src1` can be avoided
-- IR doesn't allow `dst == src1` nor `dst == src2`, yet x86_64 is a two-operand arch.
+- Reconsider if SSA interference constraint for rsub `dst == src1` can be avoided.
+The IR doesn't allow `dst == src1` nor `dst == src2`, yet x86_64 is a two-operand arch.
 Both approaches lead to a lot of e.g. mov/add ops.
 Consider if this can't be improved.

 So far, I've been ad libbing through [Engineering a Compiler 2nd Edition](https://www.amazon.com/Engineering-Compiler-Keith-Cooper/dp/012088478X).
 I'd like to focus on the areas I have not yet touched.